 Weight Loss Nutrition Goal #3: Cut out (added) sugar

 There are many ways that high-sugar diets can destroy your weight loss goals.
 High-sugar foods are usually highly processed foods and tend to be high in not only sugar but also calories, while low in fibre and nutrients.
 High-sugar foods can also be ‘hyper-palatable,’ meaning that they taste so good, that we tend to overeat them.

 - Clean out your kitchen of cookies, processed grains like cereals with added sugar, ice cream, etc.

 - Replace with whole, healthy foods, like nuts and seeds, whole fruit, whole vegetables, whole grains, and unsweetened dairy.
 Replace the sugar bowl with a cinnamon bowl, which is not only a great sugar replacement in coffee and oatmeal but can also help to control blood sugar levels and even heart disease risk.

 Weight Loss Nutrition Goal #4: Ditch processed foods and make your own ‘fast foods.’

 Even ‘healthy’ fast food contains more fat, sodium, sugar, and calories than most people need.
-By switching to making homemade versions of your favourite foods, you’ll lose inches and save money.
+You’ll lose inches and save money by switching to making homemade versions of your favourite foods.

 Start Investing Time In Cooking (On Weekends)